Experience Holiday Magic at Longwood Gardens

 Sneaking off for a little holiday magic while you are visiting family is never a bad thing.
 Heck, you can even bring them with you.
 Getting out of the house to explore a new place and take in the Christmas spirit can lift the tension of close quarters, commuting from house to house, and release that sugar high you just got from eating too much chocolate cake.

 Last year we were able to squeeze in a trip to the Morris Arboretum with the grandparents, which we happily fit in again this year.
 But for me, the big excitement of our visit to PA last week was seeing the holiday display at Longwood Gardens, something I hadn’t done since Mike and I were dating many, many moons ago.

-I was inspired to head south of Philadelphia to see the conservatory of this famed botanical garden, all dressed up for Christmas after seeing a few images posted by Mara from The Mother of All Trips.
+I was inspired to head south of Philadelphia to see the conservatory of this famed botanical garden, all dressed up for Christmas after seeing a few images by my friend Mara.
 She and I were hoping to get together, and we both agreed Longwood Gardens would be a magical place to have our reunion and let Dek run wild.

 Visit Longwood Gardens during the day over the holidays.
 You will get to see more with fewer people, and you can still get a peek of the lights as they come on at 3:30pm.

 We couldn’t have picked a more perfect spot.
 I didn’t have to worry about losing Dek in the crowd; there weren’t any!
 The famed holiday light display wouldn’t be turned on for hours, we could simply enjoy our visit and focus on the trains and indoor flowers.

 The usual outdoor garden trains had been turned into a Christmas railroad.
 This is where Dek set up camp.
 Thomas greet us with a “toot” and made it easy to spend a half hour catching up with my friend Mara while Dek sat and inspected the trains with the other children.
 Ty was just happy to be outside and be held and bounced for a bit.